MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdataformat/index.md

 ## -description

 The acxdataformats header is used by the ACX audio class extensions.

-For more information, see [ACX Audio multi stack cross driver communications](/windows-hardware/drivers/audio/acx-audio-multi-stack).
+For more information, see the following topics.

-## -remarks

-## -see-also

 - [ACX Audio multi stack cross driver communications](/windows-hardware/drivers/audio/acx-audio-multi-stack)